aspirerricha/TicTacToe-game/README.md

 # 🎮 Tic-Tac-Toe Game

 A simple **Tic-Tac-Toe** game built using HTML|CSS|Javascript.
-This project was created as part of my learning journey in Computer Science.
+This project was created as part of my learning journey in Web development.
 Hope you enjoy this fun little game as much as I do

 ---